andrii1890/erigon-sepolia/README.md

     sudo systemctl daemon-reload
     sudo systemctl enable sepolia.service
     ```
-## Here you can choose what typer of node you need
+## Here you can choose what type of node you need
 <details>
 <summary>Minimal</summary>